felipedpb/felipedpb/README.md

   EN-US

-I'am a studant of Sistem Analisis and Developing but actually i work in an construction site on safety officer technichan role.
+I'am a brazilian studant of Sistem Analisis and Developing graduation but actually i work in an construction site on safety officer technichan role.

 I'm in carrer transition to tech area, with focus on upgrade my .NET and C# habilities and React habilities in frontend to turn myself in a Fullstack Developer.